sophiasemilla/IOS101-Prework-IntroducingXcode/README.md

 - [x] Users see a screen with three labels and a button
 - [x] Tapping the button changes the screen color to a random color

+**Improved Features**
+- [x] Tapping the second botton changes the text label colors to a random color

 ## Video Walkthrough